CrumrineCoder/NPC-LOOK-UP/README.md

 ## Acknowledgments

 * A few friends for reviewing the design of the website over the course of the development of the website.
+* AdventureLookup.com and Undead.live are the main inspirations for this website